SigWeber/DurableSolutions_simulation/README.md

 3. Turns all indicators into binary indicators that take the value `1` for overcoming a vulnerability and `0` for not overcoming it (e.g. school attandance should be a `1` but experiencing a security incident should be a `0`).
 4. Adds a column called `HHID` with a unique case identifier.
 This can be a simple call to `row_number()` or (preferably) a case identifier from the original dataset so that the simulation results could be merged with the rest of the data for further analysis.
 5. Stores the case weights in `WT`.
 If the original dataset doesn't include weights, then `WT` should be set to `1`.
+6. If applicable, assign per-capita income/expenditure measures to `PERCAPITA`.
+The variables should be set to `NA_real_` otherwise.
-6. Outputs the final dataset to the console before exiting.
+7. Outputs the final dataset to the console before exiting.

 Once that's done, create a new worksheet in `Data/dict.xlsx` documenting the mapping of variables from your dataset to the solutions indicators following the structure in the other worksheets.
 This basically serves as a mapping of terse variable names to human-readable variable labels to be used in plotting so do make sure to use labels that are clear and concise.